The Renaissance of Josip Ilicic

 The brutal nature of professional football and life as a whole is encapsulated in that interview immediately after the shining moment in Josip Ilicic’s career, and the events which played out afterwards, but it is the measure of a man who has brought so much life to the clubs and country he has donned the shirts of that he has bounced back and continued to maintain such strong connections with the places and the people he has played for.

 On June 4th, “Grande Jojo, welcome back!” read a sign in the stands at Stozice Stadium, host to Slovenia’s Euro 2024 warm-up friendly with Armenia.
-Unbridled joy was shared between Slovenia’s fans and players when four minutes after coming on, Ilicic cut in from the right and hammered home a left-footed winner in trademark fashion to give Slovenia hope going into what will be the 36-year-old’s first ever major tournament with his country.
+Unbridled joy was shared between Slovenia’s fans and players when four minutes after coming on, Ilicic cut in from the right and hammered home a left-footed winner in trademark fashion to give Slovenia hope going into the 36-year-old’s first ever major tournament with his country.

 A fairytale ending is what this story deserves, but Ilicic knows as well as anyone that things don’t always play out as you might hope, and he will find comfort in those around him throughout this tournament and beyond.
+Slovenia would draw their opening four matches to Denmark, Serbia, England and Portugal, with Ilicic failing to beat Diogo Costa for the opening spot kick as Portugal prevailed 3-0 on penalties in the Round of 16.

 Slovenia: The Dramatic Debut in the 2000 European Championship